Roger Ailes: After 20th Television and Fox News

 In 2016, after he left Fox News, he became an adviser to Donald Trump's presidential campaign, where he assisted with debate preparation.
+He also reportedly was an advisor to Rupert Murdoch but it was clarified that he will not be a “consultant” at Fox News.

 Personal life

 Ailes was married three times.
+His first marriage was to Marjorie White from 1960 to 1977.

-He married his second wife Norma Ferrer in 1980 after meeting while working together on the Mike Douglas Show.
-Ailes adopted Norma's daughter Shawn Ferrer upon their marriage, walking Shawn down the aisle at her own first wedding to Alexander Visco on April 12, 2001.
+He married his second wife Norma Ferrer in 1980 after meeting while working together on The Mike Douglas Show.
+Ailes adopted Norma's daughter Shawn Ferrer upon their wedding, walking Shawn down the aisle at her first wedding to Alexander Visco on April 12, 2001.
 Norma and Roger were married until 1995.

 He married his third wife Elizabeth Tilson (born 1960) on February 14, 1998.
 Formerly a television executive, she was the owner and publisher of local New York state newspapers The Putnam County News & Recorder and The Putnam County Courier.
 Roger Ailes had one son, named Zachary, with Tilson.
 The family resided in Garrison, New York, on a hilltop parcel in a home constructed of Adirondack river stone across the Hudson River from United States Military Academy at West Point.
 Ailes also had residences in Cresskill, New Jersey, and Palm Beach, Florida.
 Ailes was a longtime friend of journalist and media personality Barbara Walters.